Larry Klayman: Sanctions and discipline imposed

 Following Klayman's behavior in a 1992 trial in California federal court, U.S. District Judge William Duffy Keller barred him from his courtroom for life.
 Five years later, in a separate case in New York, Klayman's behavior led District Judge Denny Chin to issue a lifetime ban on the attorney practicing law before him.

 In 2007, Klayman received a $25,000 retainer from a Daytona Beach woman facing criminal charges who accused him of not providing legal services in return.
 The Florida Bar mediated the matter, and Klayman agreed to pay off a small portion within 90 days, but after the deadline lapsed, he was reprimanded.

 In 2014, Klayman agreed to be publicly censured by the District of Columbia Bar.
 Klayman represented three individuals who had sued Judicial Watch, his former employer and client, but failed to obtain Judicial Watch's consent to waive his conflict of interest.
 Klayman maintained that the bar had "recognized there was no evidence of dishonesty or personal gain."
 The D.C.
 Court of Appeals, which supervises the D.C.
 Bar, in 2020 instead suspended Klayman's license for 90 days and ordered him to complete a class on legal ethics.
 Klayman sued Politico for defamation over its coverage of his suspension.
 In 2021, the D.C.
 Circuit Court also suspended Klayman's ability to practice before it for 90 days over this matter; it also referred him to one of its committees to determine whether further discipline is warranted.

 An October 2016 opinion by a Ninth Circuit Court of Appeals on Klayman's attempt to represent Cliven Bundy noted 12 cases "in which Klayman's ability to practice law in an ethical and orderly manner was called into question."

 In 2018, Klayman unsuccessfully sued the D.C.
 Bar and some of its employees by alleging they were conspiring to disbar him.
 Klayman's lawsuit acknowledged three disciplinary actions then pending against him: the Judicial Watch matter already mentioned, Klayman's attempts to represent Bundy, and a complaint on his representation of a sexual-harassment plaintiff.

 With respect to the last complaint, the D.C.
 Court of Appeals in 2022 ruled Klayman had committed six ethical violations related to his representation of a client.
 The D.C.
 Court of Appeals suspended Klayman's license to practice law for 18 months and imposed a requirement that he prove his fitness to practice law before his license could be reinstated.
 In light of this suspension, the D.C.
 Circuit Court in 2023 also imposed reciprocal discipline for 18 months.
 In 2025, the D.C.
 Court of Appeals also suspended Klayman's license for his conduct during his attempt to represent Bundy.

 On November 6, 2025, as a result of the proceedings with the D.C.
 Bar, the Florida Bar imposed reciprocal discipline and suspended Klayman's Florida license for two years.
+In 2026, the Disciplinary Board of the Pennsylvania Supreme Court also imposed reciprocal discipline.